-The wide range of massage and bodywork techniques offered at Centered Bodywork will help you achieve your goals for health through massage therapy.
+Achieve your goals for health through massage therapy with the wide range of techniques offered at Centered Bodywork.
 Both Therapeutic and Wellness sessions can incorporate the types of techniques described here.
-Depending on your goals for the session, any of the following techniques may be used:
+Depending on your goals for the session, I may use any of the following techniques:

 Utilizes orthopedic assessment, treatment and rehabilitation protocols to effectively apply massage techniques to a wide range of pain and injury conditions.
-Most soft-tissue problems can be addressed to some extent with orthopedic massage; examples include muscle strains, ligament sprains, golfer’s/tennis elbow, rotator cuff tears, low back pain/spasm, piriformis syndrome, plantar fasciitis, shin splints, patellar tracking, labrum tears, sacro-iliac (SI) joint dysfunction, bulging/slipped discs, iliotibial band (ITB) syndrome, temporo-mandibular joint (TMJ) dysfunction.
+Orthopedic massage can address most soft-tissue problems to some extent.
+Examples include: muscle strains, ligament sprains, golfer’s/tennis elbow, rotator cuff tears, low back pain/spasm, piriformis syndrome, plantar fasciitis, shin splints, patellar tracking, labrum tears, sacro-iliac (SI) joint dysfunction, bulging/slipped discs, iliotibial band (ITB) syndrome, temporo-mandibular joint (TMJ) dysfunction.

 Myofascial Release (MFR)

-Release of tightness in fascia (connective tissue), which runs throughout the body, to improve posture and reduce pain.
+MFR releases tightness in fascia (connective tissue), which runs throughout the body, to improve posture and reduce pain.
 Often, simply reducing tightness in muscles is not sufficient to eliminate pain and improve posture.
 Connective tissue plays an important role in our posture and, when tightened, can impinge nerves and other structures, leading to pain.
-Myofascial release complements massage therapy by allowing for the treatment of dysfunctional connective tissue, thereby addressing the other significant component of soft tissue-related conditions.
+Myofascial release complements massage therapy by allowing for the treatment of dysfunctional connective tissue, thereby addressing another significant component of soft tissue-related conditions.

-A gentle form of myofascial release to relieve pressure and dysfunction in the skull and spinal cord (central nervous system).
+CST is a gentle form of myofascial release that relieves pressure and dysfunction in the skull and spinal cord (central nervous system) as well as other places in the body.
 In addition to providing deep relaxation, CranioSacral Therapy can be helpful for a range of conditions including migraines and headaches, chronic neck and back pain, brain and spinal cord injuries, chronic fatigue, fibromyalgia, TMJ syndrome, ADD/ADHD, scoliosis, and post-traumatic stress disorder.

-Techniques to relieve localized areas of muscular pain.
-Trigger points typically are small areas that, when pressed, are very painful.
-These points can refer pain to other areas of the body, so that you may feel pain in one place while the source is somewhere else.
+Trigger point techniques relieve localized areas of muscular pain.
+These points typically are small areas that, when pressed, are very painful.
+They can refer pain to other areas of the body, so you may feel pain in one place while the source is somewhere else.
 Trigger points can inhibit the proper functioning of muscles and movement of joints.

-Utilizes the connection between muscles and the nervous system to relieve pain/dysfunction.
+This therapy utilizes the connection between muscles and the nervous system to relieve pain and dysfunction.
 Neuromuscular therapy specifically involves the application of static pressure on affected tissues to relieve pain and tightness.
 Conditions addressed include trigger points, ischemia (areas of restricted blood flow), nerve entrapment/compression and posture.

 Retrains the nervous system to restore proper movement and posture patterns through improved coordination of muscles; complements tissue lengthening and posture improvements achieved with other techniques.
-Through repetition of small, specific movements, the nervous system is retrained to properly coordinate muscles so that larger movements are also done properly.
+Repeated small, specific movements retrain the nervous system to properly coordinate muscles so that larger movements are also done properly.
 Proper movement and posture can reduce the incidence of musculo-skeletal injury and pain.